rysdev/shuffleFit/README.md

 substituted with dumbbells for the same effect.

-Registered users have the option to delete their profile from the database.
+Registered users have the option to delete their profile from the database

 Admins have an added option to the add routines to the database.
 This page has three forms for adding